awesomeWM/awesome/docs/16-using-cairo.md

 # Using Cairo and LGI

-These days, Awesome interface is mostly based on a library called LGI.
-It provides access C libraries such as GTK, GLib, Cairo, Pango, PangoCairo and RSVG using Lua code without having to write actual "glue" C code.
+These days, Awesome's interface is mostly based on a library called LGI.
+It provides access to C libraries such as GTK, GLib, Cairo, Pango, PangoCairo and RSVG using Lua code without having to write actual "glue" C code.

 This is done using the GObject-introspection framework.
 The main advantage is